Ryan Smith (businessman): Utah Mammoth

 As early as 2022, Smith and his Smith Entertainment Group (SEG) discussed moving a National Hockey League (NHL) team to Salt Lake City, either via expansion or relocation.
 In January 2024, SEG issued a formal request for the NHL to open an expansion process, stating they were "ready to welcome the NHL" to Salt Lake City.
 SEG officials also said that the team could play immediately at the Delta Center, and perhaps later in a new to-be-constructed arena in the Salt Lake City area.
 On April 18, 2024, the NHL granted a Utah-based expansion franchise to Smith.
 In lieu of an expansion draft, Smith purchased the Arizona Coyotes' hockey assets (personnel, draft picks, roster) from Alex Meruelo for $1.2 billion.
 Meruelo retained the Coyotes brand, allowing Smith to establish his new team.
-It operated under the interim name of "Utah Hockey Club" in the 2024-25 season before revealing its permanent name, the Utah Mammoth.
+It operated under the interim name of "Utah Hockey Club" in the 2024–25 season before revealing its permanent name, the Utah Mammoth.

 Real Salt Lake

 In January 2022, Smith and investor David Blitzer purchased Real Salt Lake of Major League Soccer (MLS) and America First Field, which included affiliate Real Monarchs and Zions Bank Stadium, from Dell Loy Hansen.
 The pair also reestablished the Utah Royals of the National Women's Soccer League (NWSL) in 2023, with the original team becoming the Kansas City Current in 2020.
-In April 2025, he sold his interest in Real Salt Lake, the Royals, and America First Field to Gail Miller.
+In April 2025, he sold his interest in Real Salt Lake, the Royals, and America First Field to Miller Sports + Entertainment led by Gail Miller.

 Personal life

-Smith lives in Provo, Utah, and is married with five children.
+Smith lives in Provo, Utah.
+Smith met his wife, Ashley, while attending BYU.
+Together they have five children.
 He is a member of The Church of Jesus Christ of Latter-day Saints and spent two years in Mexico as a missionary.
 In 2016, he was included in Fortune's "40 Under 40."
-According to Forbes, as of January 7, 2025, Smith's estimated net worth is US$2.2 billion, which places him in the top 1,500 richest individuals in the world.
+According to Forbes, as of September 10, 2026, Smith's estimated net worth is US$3.3 billion, which places him in the top 1,500 richest individuals in the world.